 Something that they don’t agree with and it is not because of the one hour of difference in time zone.
 At noon in Spain they eat something light to entertain our stomach, and they have lunch at 3 pm and dinner at 10 pm.
-Something which is unthinkable in Portugal where we normally have lunch at 1 pm and dinner at 8 pm.
+Something which is unthinkable in Portugal where lunch is normally at 1 pm and dinner at 8 pm.

 Other positive feature which Spanish recognize is the easiness in which Portuguese have in learning foreign languages.
 Mostly thanks to the richness of the Portuguese phonetics.
 Another advantage is that in Portugal we can watch TV or cinema with subtitles.
 This way the ear is more used to the sound of other languages.